On the parton picture of Froissart asymptotic behavior: 2. Froissart type behavior in 2+1 dimensional gauge theory

-Therefore, in $(2+1_{\bot})D$ it is probably impossible to have a consistent boost-invariant behavior of ~$T(y_1 , y_2)$ in the case when the saturation of parton density takes place at finite value inside of the \Fd.
+Therefore, in $(2+1_{\bot})D$ it is probably impossible to have a consistent boost-invariant Froissart behavior of ~$T(y_1, y_2,b)$ in the case when the saturation of parton density takes place at finite value of density inside of the \Fd.

-How can this be cured ? ~ It seems that there are several possibilities, but they all look rather artificial.
+How can this inconsistency be cured ? ~ It seems that there is a number of possibilities, but they all look rather artificial.

-\nin {\bf *}~~ One possibility is that the full saturation does not takes place, and the mean parton density does not fully stabilize on a fixed value, but continue to grow with energy as $\sim (E/\mu)^{\Delta_1}$ with some $0 < \Delta_1 < \Delta$.
-In this case the transparency in an arbitrary Lorentz system in a mean sate is approximately given by \bel{trmod} T(E_1 , E_2) ~\sim~ w_0(E_1) w_0(E_2) ~\sim~ \exp (- (E_1/\mu)^{\Delta_1}(E_2/\mu)^{\Delta_1} ~) \ee which is boost invariant but small in all systems.
-And then the main contribution to transparency comes from states without \Fd.
+\nin {\bf *}~~ One possibility is that the parton saturation does not take place and the mean transverse parton density does not stabilize at a fixed value, but continues to grow with energy as $\sim (E/\mu)^{\Delta_1}$ with some $0 < \Delta_1 \leq \Delta$ and the transverse parton distribution of type (\ref{den1}).~ In this case, the transparency in an arbitrary Lorentz system in a mean state is approximately given by \bel{trmod} T(y_1 , y_2, b) ~\sim~ w_0(y_1) ~w_0(y_2) ~\sim~ \exp \big(~ - (E_1/\mu)^{\Delta_1}(E_2/\mu)^{\Delta_1} \gamma (b) ~\big) \ee which is boost invariant ~($2 E_1 E_2 \simeq s$)~ and where $\gamma (b) \sim \exp{-(b/\mu)^2}$.
+And here for small $b$ the main contribution to transparency comes from states without \Fd. ~But here the average final state multiplicity of created particles will grow like $\sim ~\exp{(\Delta_1 Y)} /Y$~ \footnote{ Because here we expect that the parton density must saturate due to parton gluing and whose rate is determined by the square of the parton density.
+Therefore, here the only possibility is that ``superfluous'' partons are pushed in the longitudinal direction,~ so that the mean longitudinal size of parton cloud grows with energy.}.

-\nin {\bf *} ~~ At high parton densities the parton system goes into the strong coupling regime near the critical point with the large density fluctuation in the mean states of \Fd.~ In this case the transparency even in c.m.s (and $b=0$) can be large ~($\sim 1$).
-Such large fluctuations are also reflected on the behavior of diffractive-generation cross section, with can become of the same order in y as the total cross-section.
-Note that for the saturated \Fd such processes are generated only on the border of \Fd.
-But here the entire disc can look like ``border''.
-This type of soft \F behavior was briefly discussed in \cite{Kan1}.
-However, it should be noted that this case seems to require a fine tuning of the system parameters in the regge approach.
+\nin {\bf *} ~~ At high parton densities the parton system goes into the strong coupling regime near the critical point with the large density fluctuation in the mean states of \Fd.~ In this case the transparency even in cms (and $b=0$) can be large ~($ T \sim 1$).

+These large density fluctuations will also manifest in the behavior of diffractive-generation cross sections which can become of the same order in Y as the total cross-section.
+Note that for the saturated \Fd such processes are generated only at the edge of \Fd.
+But here the entire disk can look like ``edge''.
+This type of a soft \F behavior was briefly discussed in \cite{Kan1}.
+However, it should be noted that this case seems to require a very specific fine tuning of the system parameters in the regge approach.
 But maybe it can somehow appear in QCD ?

 \nin {\bf *} ~~ It is not excluded that if at very high energies, when in the $(2+1_{\bot})D$ case one takes into account all high order corrections in $\alpha_s$, we become the effective $\alpha_P(0) \le 1$, and then the total cross-sections decrease ~$\sim E^{-(1-\alpha_P(0))}$ and the transparency becomes boost invariant.
 But this also seems unlikely, especially at small $\alpha_s$.